postcss/postcss/README.md

 plugins.
 And these plugins are themselves small and focused plain JS functions, which receive a CSS node tree, apply transformations to it, and return a modified tree that can be used by other plugins or written to a file.

-Individual plugins implement specific transformations; and by using various plugins together you can create an ideal CSS workflow for yourself and your team.

 You can take [cssnext] plugin and write CSS4 code right now: